-Leading senior care providers are looking for the latest in care innovations to serve their community.
-An increasingly safe and popular option is aromatherapy.
-Recognized by The National Center for Complementary and Integrative Health at the U.S. National Institutes of Health as a “complementary health approach,” the practice uses essential oils from plants to address health challenges and support overall wellness.
+Leading senior care providers are constantly looking for the latest in care innovations to serve their community.
+An increasingly safe and popular option is aromatherapy – the practice of using essential oils from plants to address health challenges and support overall wellness.

-“Aromatherapy today takes a holistic perspective – focusing on body, mind, spirit, and emotions,” says Callie Whitwell, chief operating officer, and founding partner at Lifetime Wellness.
-A leading provider of person-centered wellness, life enrichment, and recreational programs to senior living communities, Lifetime Wellness recently launched an online Aroma Works store for essential oil purchase.
-All products are plant-based, 100 percent natural, and long-lasting.
-“Visitors to the store include senior care providers, who are seeking nonpharmacological approaches to enhancing resident well-being,” Whitwell says.
+“Aromatherapy today takes a holistic perspective – focusing on body, mind, spirit, and emotions,” says Callie Whitwell, Chief Operating Officer, and founding partner at Lifetime Wellness – a leading provider of person-centered wellness, life enrichment, and recreational programs to senior living communities.

 “Our program uses essential oils in two ways, through inhalation with a diffuser or applied directly to the skin through a topical roll-on.
 We offer blends that have excellent therapeutic benefits and are also safe for sensitive skin.”

 “Through the use of aromatherapy at several senior living communities, we’ve seen many seniors improve so much that they have decreased their sleep medication or no longer need to take appetite stimulants,” Whitwell says.
 “Complementary therapy approaches such as aromatherapy are increasingly part of the exceptional level of care provided by forward-thinking senior care communities.
 These therapies can contribute greatly to promoting personal well-being, enhancing quality of care, and improving senior health outcomes.”